Clinical-Pharmacy-Saarland-University/abdataapi-go/README.md

-# ClinPharm ABDATA API
+# ClinPharm ABDA API

 ![GitHub go.mod Go version (branch)](https://img.shields.io/github/go-mod/go-version/Clinical-Pharmacy-Saarland-University/abdataapi-go/main?filename=api%2Fgo.mod) ![GitHub License](https://img.shields.io/github/license/Clinical-Pharmacy-Saarland-University/abdataapi-go) ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/Clinical-Pharmacy-Saarland-University/abdataapi-go/publish-image.yaml?branch=main) ![Static Badge](https://img.shields.io/badge/status-under_active_development-red)

 **The API is currently under active development and not yet ready for production use.**

-This is an implementation of the ClinPharm ABDATA API.
-The API is a RESTful API that provides access to evaluations using the [ABDATA database](https://abdata.de/).
+This is an implementation of the ClinPharm ABDA API.
+The API is a RESTful API that provides access to evaluations using the [ABDA database](https://abdata.de/).
 The API is implemented in [Go](https://go.dev/) and uses the [Gin](https://github.com/gin-gonic/gin) framework.

 **The API is designed to provide the following information:**